Model Merging Scaling Laws in Large Language Models: Introduction

-As shown in Fig.~\ref{fig:abcd} and Fig.~\ref{fig.stg}, our experiments on \textbf{10{,}506} merged models, base sizes from 0.5 to 72B, nine domains, four methods: Average/Task Arithmetic (TA)/TIES/DARE, validate this power law and directly compare \emph{merging} with \emph{multitask SFT} under normalized loss and GPU-hours.
+As shown in Fig.~\ref{fig:abcd} and Fig.~\ref{fig.stg}, our experiments across {10{,}866} merged models, base sizes from 0.5B to 72B, nine domains, and four methods (Average, Task Arithmetic (TA), TIES, and DARE) validate this power law and directly compare \emph{merging} with \emph{multitask SFT} under normalized loss and GPU-hours.
 Empirically, merging approaches multitask SFT performance while using negligible GPU-hours, and method gaps compress as \(k\) and \(N\) grow.
-These findings position merging as a practical, budget-friendly alternative to comprehensive multitask training and highlight the significance of the proposed merging scaling law for forecasting returns and planning budgets.
+Across methods, we see the same pattern: steep early gains that flatten into a $1/(k{+}b)$ tail, and a uniform downward shift with larger $N$ (both the floor and the tail shrink).
+Method differences become smaller as scale increases. $R^2>0.98$ over all fitted points.
+These findings position merging as a practical, budget-aware alternative to comprehensive multitask training and highlight the proposed merging scaling law as a tool for forecasting returns and planning budgets.

-This study reveals a consistent power law for LLM merging that aligns with the later sections: (i) \emph{larger models are easier to merge}, floors decrease with \(N\) and tails shrink (Fig.~\ref{fig:rq1_floors_tails}); (ii) \emph{most gains arrive early}, with a clear elbow at small \(k\) (Sec.~\ref{sec:rq2}); (iii) \emph{mixing domains helps pooled generalization} under the same floor+tail scaling (Sec.~\ref{sec:rq3-xdomain}); (iv) \emph{method differences are small at scale}, with both means and variability converging (Sec.~\ref{sec:rq4-method}); (v) \emph{order sensitivity fades quickly} as \(k\) grows (Sec.~\ref{sec:rq9-order}); and (vi) \emph{the law transfers across backbones} with the same diminishing-returns shape (Sec.~\ref{sec:rq13-open}).
+This study reveals a consistent power law for LLM merging that aligns with the later sections: (i) \emph{larger models are easier to merge}, floors decrease with \(N\) and tails shrink (Fig.~\ref{fig:rq1_floors_tails}); (ii) \emph{most gains arrive early}, with a clear elbow at small \(k\) (Section~\ref{sec:rq2}); (iii) \emph{mixing domains helps pooled generalization} under the same floor+tail scaling (Section~\ref{sec:rq3-xdomain}); (iv) \emph{method differences are small at scale}, with both means and variability converging (Section~\ref{sec:rq4-method}); (v) \emph{order sensitivity fades quickly} as \(k\) grows (Section~\ref{sec:rq9-order}); and (vi) \emph{the power law transfers across backbones} with the same shape (Section~\ref{sec:rq13-open}).

-In summary, this work provides:
+In summary, this work provides: \\

-(1) \textbf{Unified scaling law:} We introduce a compact floor+tail law that links base size and expert count, and show it applies consistently in both in-domain and cross-domain settings.
+(1) \textbf{Unified scaling law:} We introduce a compact floor+tail law that links base size and expert count, and show it applies consistently in both in-domain and cross-domain settings. \\

-(2) \textbf{Large-scale validation:} Across extensive experiments covering diverse domains, model sizes, 105,06 models, and merging methods, the law tightly fits measured curves, variance contracts with more experts, and method gaps compress as scale increases.
+(2) \textbf{Large-scale validation:} Across extensive experiments covering diverse domains, model sizes, 10,866 models, and merging methods, the law tightly fits measured curves, variance contracts with more experts, and method gaps compress as scale increases. \\

-(3) \textbf{Theory:} We derive a universal inverse-\(k\) tail and variance under equal-normalized composition, and connect the floor and tail terms to base curvature and cross-domain dispersion.
+(3) \textbf{Theory:} We derive a leading-order inverse-\(k\) tail and variance under equal-normalized composition of effective updates, and clarify how this average-case result should be interpreted for practical preprocessing rules such as TIES and DARE. \\